Katherine Arrowsmith

 Contact: katherinearrowsmithmentoring@gmail.com

-Katherine charges £50 for a one-hour session with the option of a free no-obligation 20-minute initial meeting to ask any questions and see if it is right for you.
+Katherine charges £50 for a one-hour session with the option of a free initial no obligation 20-minute call.

 Support Offered